 What we do

 Special Olympics transforms lives through the joy of sport, every day, everywhere.
-We are the world’s largest sports organization: with nearly 5 million athletes in more than 170 countries -- 16,900 of them here in Missouri.
+We are the world’s largest sports organization: with nearly 5 million athletes in more than 170 countries -- more than 10,000 of them here in Missouri.
 We are also a global social movement.
 With initiatives to activate youth, engage kids and adults with intellectual disabilities, build communities, and improve the health of our athletes - we're changing the game for people young and old and asking you to be a part of it all.

 Through the power of sports, people with intellectual disabilities discover new strengths, abilities, skills, and much more.
 Our athletes find joy, confidence and fulfillment -- on the playing field and in life.
 They also inspire people in their communities and elsewhere to open their hearts to a wider world of human talents and potential.

 For 50 years, Special Olympics has been spreading the message: people with intellectual disabilities can – and will – succeed when given the chance.

 With training and competitions in 13 Olympic-style sports, our athletes push hard and play harder.
 They strive to beat their personal bests, defying the odds again and again.
 From the local ballfields to the shining stage of the World Games, from swimming to skiing, our athletes showcase the talents and triumphs of people with intellectual disabilities.

 Thank you for trusting us with your donations, volunteer time and your goodwill.
 We understand that there are thousands of other very deserving charities to which you could donate.

-We have five statewide partners that make our year-round work possible around the state.
+We have six statewide partners that make our year-round work possible around the state.

 1968: Special Olympics is founded by Mrs. Eunice Kennedy Shriver as a way for people with intellectual disabilities to gain from the benefits of sports.